Another careful reader asked...

 ME>> This is perhaps the most important question that could be asked of my thesis.
 It is my singular goal to be thoroughly Biblical.
 To adopt a view apart from the Scripture offers no real hope.
 There would be absolutely no point to it.
 Suppose you or I received a court summons in the mail.
 We could try to imagine the letter to be an invitation to Disney World.
 However, our interpretation would make no difference when the police arrived to escort us to the judge.
 Likewise, hiding behind silly interpretations will not protect the remaining self-righteousness that will be stripped away when final judgment is made based solely on the righteousness of Christ.
 We might like to imagine Heaven to be a giant Disney World in the sky that everyone is invited to attend with free will faith as their ticket.

 However, this fictional understanding of salvation misses the whole point of grace.
-Heaven is the destiny of only those predestined for salvation, and these righteous are invited to live by faith.
+Heaven is the destiny of all those predestined for salvation, and these righteous are invited to live by faith.
 Heaven is not an eternal Disney World vacation, but an eternity of worshiping Christ.
 If all someone has is fire insurance they definitely will not find comfort adoring Jesus for an eternity.
 Sure everyone hopes for a happy afterlife, but only the believing are eager to worship Christ our savior.
 So really what matters is not our imagination, but the truth.
 Thus any special or unusual interpretation about salvation is only justified if it is also justified by Scripture itself.

 Does wisdom give one answer to the fool and another answer to the wise?